Pending Federal Legislation – Take Action

 H.R.
-623/S. 1521, the Gabriella Miller Kids First Research Act 2.0 – The Gabriella Miller Kids First Pediatric Research Program helps researchers uncover new insights into the biology of childhood cancer and structural birth defects, including emerging scientific opportunities, rising public health challenges, and knowledge gaps.
+3391/S. 1624, the Gabriella Miller Kids First Research Act 2.0 – The Gabriella Miller Kids First Pediatric Research Program helps researchers uncover new insights into the biology of childhood cancer and structural birth defects, including emerging scientific opportunities, rising public health challenges, and knowledge gaps.
 Since the program was enacted, Congress has provided $75 million to childhood cancer and disease research, with funding set to expire in Fiscal Year 2023.
-On July 27, 2022, with 110 cosponsors, the House of Representatives passed HR 623 Gabriella Miller Kids First Research Act 2.0 and amended it to a five-year reauthorization of $25 million per year.
-Senator Tim Kaine, author of S. 1521, intends to adopt the House passed language.The Kids First program will, over the next five year period, be able to expand a truly comprehensive SHARED-DATA resource for scientists researching the majority of pediatric cancers and rare disease, and will continue to support development of computational tools to analyze very large, complex genomic, and clinical data sets.
+U.S. Rep. Jennifer Wexton of Virginia introduced the Gabriella Miller Kids First Research Act 2.0 in May with Reps.
+Tom Cole of Oklahoma, Gus Bilirakis of Florida and Debbie Dingell of Michigan.
+The bill was introduced in the U.S. Senate by Sens.
+Tim Kaine of Virginia and Jerry Moran of Kansas.
+The new legislation would reauthorize and increase funding for the National Institute of Health’s Gabriella Miller Kids First Pediatric Research Program to support lifesaving research of treatments for childhood cancers.The Kids First program will, over the next five year period, be able to expand a truly comprehensive SHARED-DATA resource for scientists researching the majority of pediatric cancers and rare disease, and will continue to support development of computational tools to analyze very large, complex genomic, and clinical data sets.

 The Give Kids a Chance Act — The Give Kids a Chance Act would help ensure kids with cancer have access to the most modern clinical trials by authorizing the FDA to direct companies to perform a pediatric cancer study for a combination of drugs if the company is seeking approval for a drug to treat an adult cancer and that drug has a molecularly relevant pediatric indication.